ReproducibiliTea-org/reproducibiliTea/_posts/2023-01-24-ReproducibiliTeaIn2023.md

 Sophia Crüwell [@cruwelli](https://twitter.com/cruwelli)

-Sophia is a PhD student in Philosophy of Science at the University of Cambridge, working on conceptual issues of the replication crisis and also working on empirical metaresearch projects with METRIC-B in Berlin.
+Sophia is a PhD student in Philosophy of Science at the University of Cambridge, working on conceptual issues of the replication crisis and also working on empirical metaresearch projects with the QUEST Center in Berlin.
 Sophia started the ReproducibiliTea journal clubs at Oxford (with Sam & Amy), Amsterdam (with Angelika Stefan & Florian Wanders), and Berlin (with Corinna Hartling).

 {% include image.html url="blog/sophia.png" alt="Sophia Crüwell" description="" %}